cloudmesh/classes/docs/source/i524/index.rst

       benchmarked and contrasted 2 team membesr = 2 clouds, 3 team
       members = 3 clouds. cloud could also be kubernetes or docker swarm
-    * Cloudmesh client is to be sed to start the virtual cluster in order to avoid reinventing the wheel
+    * Cloudmesh client is to be used to start the virtual cluster in order to avoid reinventing the wheel
     * Cloudmesh contains deployments for hadoop and spark.
 If these technologies are used, it has to be shown that if the student(s)